Citing Your Sources

 The other half of a complete citation is the in-text citation.
 There are three kinds of in-text citations:

-You will use parenthetical in-text citation in most of early college coursework, so I am focusing on it here.
-Keep in mind that you should check on the rules if you are being asked to use a style that you aren’t familiar with.
+You will use parenthetical in-text citation in most of your early college coursework, so I am focusing on it here.
+Keep in mind that you should check on the rules if you are being asked to use an unfamiliar style.

 Both quotations and paraphrases require in-text citation, though the specifics vary depending on the style guide you are using: